UniversityRadioYork/thonkyBoi/README.md

     * Start Logging
     * MyRadio and WebStudio API Calls
     * Catch-All Statements
-    * Determining bools for next sources and autonewses
-    * Determine the 3 transitions and studioCheck
+    * Determining bools for next sources and autonewses and the 3 transitions and studioCheck (Decisioning)
     * Logging Plan, and -31 Seconds Readiness Check
     * Running the Commands

-### Does this need a better readme, because I care about the future of URY computing and the people who may have to deal with this?

-## No.

-### But it does need a better readme.
+### API Thoughts

+`CurrentAndNext` returns (from `myradio-go`) `myradio.Show` structs, rather than timeslots.
+This annoyed me when I found this out, because I had (seemingly) coded all of this wrong.
+But it turns out, the `Show`'s ID in C.a.N. isn't the Show ID, but is instead the timeslot ID.
+So, this code works, even if the API is questionable.

 ###### Michael Grace 2020